 How to make Kabanosy the old-school way

 When you start your search for the perfect Kabanosy, you’ll find many recipes that tell you to mix the ingredients thoroughly – to the point that it’s a gluey texture.
 This results in an unpleasant, rubbery meat stick that should be avoided.
 It is better to fold the meat until the spices are evenly distributed and then stop.
-This will help produce a sausage that improves flavour and imparts a snap when you take a bite.
+This will help produce a sausage that improves flavor and imparts a snap when you take a bite.

 If you have never made sausages before, I recommend you read this guide on how to make sausages.